 The next room, Bell Tower, is the 3/F NE Hallway and 3/F East Room merged together.
 Collect two Water Arrows from the Foot Locker.
 Walk around the bell.
-At its South West side, crouch down and look at the ledge below.
+At its Southwest side, crouch down and look at the ledge below.
 2/F East Room consists only of a thin ledge on its perimeter.
-There is no doors for the room, but you can see something on the thin ledge near the North East corner.
+There is no doors for the room, but you can see something on the thin ledge near the Northeast corner.
 When we get there, we shall climb up there from 1/F, using the wooden box.

-From 3/F NW Room, follow the stairwell to go down two levels to 1/F NW Room (do not go to the bottom of the stairs — that is the Basement).
+From 3/F NW Room, follow the Stairwell to go down two levels to 1/F NW Room (do not go to the bottom of the stairs — that is the Basement).
 Unless some AI has taken up Full Patrol, the Stairwell and this room are safe.
 You must move quietly though.

-Read the Hand Written Ledger on the bench near the Cathedral Exit.
+since he was much attached to Brother Murus, and mourns his loss still. on the bench near the Cathedral Exit.
 You are supposed to read it after you got the Eye, but by then you may not have the leisure to do so.
 Notice that Martello was still alive when Brother Murus start haunting the Cathedral, and that they were good friends.
 That is why some of us are carrying Martello to Murus.

 Do a quick save and open the Cathedral Exit (door on the North).
 Listen and look outside.
 When it is safe, drop the body outside and hide yourself at the shadows on the right side of the door.
 The Eye will get worried and start asking why you leave without him.
 Just ignore him.

-The rest of this section is for OP players only.
-LH players should ignore the broken stairs and skip forward to Fountain.
+Ahead of you there is a set of broken stairs on the right.
+The next section is relevent to OP players only.
+LH players can ignore the broken stairs and skip forward to .

 When nobody is around, Hard/Expert players take the Brother Martello to the broken stairs (OP players at Normal Difficutly just sit still for this and the next paragraph).
 Carrying Brother Martello, you have to do a quick save, walk down as far as possible without falling, lean forward and throw him to the level below.
 Throw, not drop.
-If he dangles in mid air, grab him back and move walk another small step.
+If he dangles in mid air, grab him back and walk another small step.
 If you fall down, you cannot climb back up.
 You had better reload your game (or read the whole walkthrough to find out how to get back via St Yora’s).

 Use the Stairwell to descend to the Basement.
 At the bottom of the stairs is a door.
 Open the door and move inside.

-Go to the end, turn right, pick and enter the door.
-I hope at this mission you have already learnt how to distinguish a bottle of Fine Wine (gold) and a useless bottle (green).
-In Wine Cellar, take three bottles of Fine Wine (0;0;50) (one near the entrance, two near the end).
+Go North to the end, turn right, pick and enter the door.
+I hope by this mission you have already learnt how to distinguish a bottle of Fine Wine (gold) and a useless bottle (green).
+In Wine Cellar, take three bottles of (one near the entrance, two near the end).

 Leave the room via the North corridor, and in the corridor take the first right turn.
 Go all the way to the wooden door.
 Open it and have a look inside.
 Just a simple toilet inside.

 Unfortunately, the noise of the machine has attracted the two AIs.
 Leave the Machine Room via the corridor on the North (the one leading to the toilet).
 Go straight forward (ie do not take the side branch to the toilet) and run back to the Stairwell: you are safe once you get outside.

 When I came here in Thief Gold, I have some trouble locating the Apparition.
 It is not until much later that I found the Apparition partially fused with one of the trees in the Garden.
 I don’t know whether it is a piece of fortune to find AIs trapped this way — if every AI went out of order, the mission would no longer be worth playing.